IN THE NAME OF

 HOPE THIS ANSWERS YOU QUESTIONS.

-m) Do women in fundamentalist society design websites and what are the websites about?
+m) Do women in fundamentalist society design websites and what are

 THE ANSWER TO THIS QUESTION I DO NOT KNOW.
 YOU CAN ASK WOMEN WHO COMES